 6. Didn’t follow instructions.
 Be sure to read the job description very carefully.
 Some employers have very strict standards and procedures on how they accept applications, résumés, and other materials.
 If they request that you send your résumé in Word and you send them a PDF, right off the bat, you have shown you cannot follow directions.
 Who wants a person like that as an employee?
 If they require that you submit three references and you submit two, odds are that you will be rejected before you can say “hire me.”
 By the way, this includes salary requirements.
 I know it seems you’ll be pricing yourself too low or too high, but there are ways to give a number and then indicate you’re flexible.

-7. Focus on accomplishments, not duties.
+7. Focused on duties, not accomplishments.
 Employers want to see what you have accomplished, not what you did on a daily basis.
 Accomplishments show drive, ambition, productivity, and more.
 List actions that you can take credit for.
 Try to use words like managed, implemented, developed, applied, created, etc.

 - Is the correct word there, their, or they’re?
 It’s or its?
 Where or wear?
 Figure it out, and be right!